The School of Computer Science offers our students a great opportunity for research and graduate studies.

-The objective of the PhD in Computational Science is to produce interdisciplinary scholars who are capable of tackling emerging problems in the sciences and humanities through investigation, advanced research and application of current computer technologies.
+The objective of the PhD in Computational Sciences is to produce interdisciplinary scholars who are capable of tackling emerging problems in the sciences and humanities through investigation, advanced research and application of current computer technologies.

-The PhD in Computational Science is a fulltime, three-year program during which you will complete the Technical and Communication Research Methodology course and any additional graded courses assigned by your Advisory Committee.
+The PhD in Computational Sciences is a fulltime, three-year program during which you will complete the Technical and Communication Research Methodology course and any additional graded courses assigned by your Advisory Committee.
 You will also give two public seminars, successfully complete a qualifying exam, complete the research, write the dissertation and successfully defend it at the final oral examination.
 Our PhD will prepare you for both academia and industry.

 For information on application procedures, please visit: